 - weigh up all the evidence to see whether there is an issue you need to address

 - consider adjourning the meeting if further advice or information needs to be sought

 - avoid snap decisions even if the solution initially seems obvious - consider possible repercussions

 It's crucial that you deal with grievances sensitively and in the strictest confidence, particularly where they concern other employees.
 You'll need to develop specific procedures for very sensitive claims involving unfair treatment, eg discrimination, bullying or harassment.
 Read more on bullying and harassment.

 - decide what action to take - try to balance fairness to the person without compromising the business or other employees

-- inform all concerned parties - in writing - of your decision and the appeal process - read more on appeals against grievance decisions
+- inform the person who raised the grievance and, where appropriate, any other concerned parties - in writing - of your decision and the appeal process - read more on appeals against grievance decisions

 - review your grievance procedure - if this particular claim has highlighted problems